ucb-ist-drupal/SiteClone/README.md

 # Terminus Plugin: site clone

 ## Summary
 The command `terminus site clone` creates a new site which duplicates the environments, code (including git commits) and content of an existing Pantheon site.
+This command should work with any Pantheon-supported framework (Drupal or WordPress).

 ## Installation
 1. Copy the plugin code to `~/terminus/plugins` or the location specified by your $TERMINUS_PLUGINS_DIR.